matiaslopezd/XDebugger/README.md

 });
 ```

-## How set and send log per log to a API
+## How set and send log per log to a API :outbox_tray:
 ```javascript
 const debug = new Debugger({ debug: true, action: (log) => {
     // Here your code to POST log